-In transactions in which a private equity fund is the seller, and, in particular, in which such fund was solely established to invest in the target company, the seller’s interest lies in prompt distribution and liquidation, and, as such, it typically rejects any additional allocation of risk post-closing (ie, clean exit).
+In transactions where a private equity fund is the seller, and, in particular, where the fund was solely established to invest in the target company, the seller’s interest lies in prompt distribution and liquidation, and, as such, it typically rejects any additional allocation of risk post-closing (ie, clean exit).
 Previously, funds achieved this purpose by bearing liability and providing an escrow for breach of representations and warranties for a short term.
 More recently, it has become common practice for private equity sellers to limit their liability by demanding the buyer to subscribe to W&I insurance and only bearing liability in the case of fraud.

 In transactions where a private equity fund is the buyer, there are no notable differences with transactions involving general corporate buyers.

 As explained in 6.8 Allocation of Risk, private equity sellers normally provide general warranties in the same manner as corporate sellers but attempt to limit liability by requiring the buyer to subscribe to W&I insurance.

 For the same reasons as provided in 8.1 Equity Incentivisation and Ownership, it is not customary for the management team to hold shares, but where a management team is selling shares it holds, it normally provides the same level of warranties to the buyer as the private equity seller.